YuryYudin/devbox/README.md

 ### Working Directory

-Your current directory is mounted as `/workspace` inside the container.
+Your current directory is mounted at the same absolute path inside the container.
 All file operations affect your actual files.

 ### Tmux Integration